-Dr. Edward Valentine is a radiation oncology specialist in Stony Brook, NY.
-His clinical interests include rectal cancer, lung cancer, and stereotactic radiosurgery (SRS).
-Dr. Valentine accepts Blue Cross/Blue Shield, Empire BlueCross BlueShield, and Viant, in addition to other insurance carriers.
-After completing medical school at New York Medical College, he performed his residency at Boston Medical Center and Memorial Sloan-Kettering Cancer Center.
-He has received the following distinction: "Best Practice" with regard to Consult Notes - JCAHO Inspection - Southside Hospital - Bay Shore, NY.
-Dr. Valentine (or staff) speaks the following languages: Spanish and French.
+Dr. Edward Valentine works as a radiation oncologist.
+These areas are among Dr. Valentine's clinical interests: rectal cancer, lung cancer, and stereotactic radiosurgery (SRS).
 He is affiliated with Stony Brook University Hospital.
-He is accepting new patients.
+He honors Anthem, Blue Cross/Blue Shield, Empire BlueCross BlueShield, and more.
+His practice is open to new patients.
+Before completing his residency at Boston Medical Center and Memorial Sloan-Kettering Cancer Center, Dr. Valentine attended medical school at New York Medical College.
+He has received the distinction of "Best Practice" with regard to Consult Notes - JCAHO Inspection - Southside Hospital - Bay Shore, NY.
+In addition to English, Dr. Valentine (or staff) speaks Spanish and French.

 Relevant Interests: , stereotactic radiosurgery (SRS), radiation therapy

 All Interests: Breast Issues, Brain Cancer, Pancreatic Cancer, Skin Cancer, Rectal Cancer, Colon Cancer, Radiation ...
 (Read more)

 Dr. Alexander Stessin is a radiation oncology specialist.
 Dr. Stessin's clinical interests include intensity-modulated radiation therapy (IMRT), lung cancer, and soft tissue sarcoma.
 He takes HealthSmart, Viant, and Healthfirst, as well as other insurance carriers.
 He obtained his medical school training at Weill Cornell Medical College and performed his residency at New York-Presbyterian Hospital and a hospital affiliated with Weill Cornell Medical College.